4 Ways to Stop Impulse Buying

 For example, I know that I don’t need a new phone every month, and I never buy a new pair of shoes without trying them on first.
 I even know that I don’t need to spend hundreds of dollars on a special social networking application or a new game-I can easily find what I need for a fraction of the price.

 Impulse buying is defined as making purchases without having the budget to cover them, but it’s also more than just splurging on the latest gadget or a pair of shoes.
-Impulse buying can be a symptom of a variety of behavioral issues, ranging from financial problems to feelings of anxiety or depression.
+Take, for example, you have an iPad that is not functioning properly.
+So, rather than buying a new one immediately, you might consider looking for Apple-certified repair centers that can Fix iPad and iPhones which in turn can save you a lot of money.
+Impulse buying can also be a symptom of a variety of behavioral issues, ranging from financial problems to feelings of anxiety or depression.

 • Keep your goals in mind